alexkernphysiker/math_h/README.md

 - Vectors and matrices with arbitrary dimmensions count.
 Vectors transformations are represented as matrices

+- Determinant calculation and solving systems of linear equations using Cramer's method

 - Defining angles of vector's direction.
 Rotating vectors.

 - Lorentz vectors and relativistic kinematics facilities.